Stuycs-K/project03-final-10-watkinsg-velazquezi/README.md

 display - displays the clients bogoSorting stop - clients end their bogoSort loop, and wait for new input kill - Clients are disconnected from the server

+the client does not interact with the program